0000 DISTRICT PHILOSOPHY OF EDUCATION

 The characterizations and examples below are intended to serve as a general guide for individuals in determining whether to file a complaint of discrimination or harassment, and should not be construed to add or limit the rights individuals and entities possess as a matter of law.

 Discrimination is, generally, the practice of conferring or denying privileges on the basis of membership in a legally protected class.
-Discriminatory actions may include, but are not limited to, denying an individual access to facilities or educational benefits on the basis of his/her membership in a protected class, or impermissibly instituting policies or practices that disproportionately and adversely impact members of a protected class.
+Discriminatory actions may include, but are not limited to, denying an individual access to facilities or educational benefits on the basis of their membership in a protected class, or impermissibly instituting policies or practices that disproportionately and adversely impact members of a protected class.

-Harassment generally consists of subjecting an individual, on the basis of his/her membership in a protected class, to conduct and/or communications that are sufficiently severe, pervasive, or persistent as to have the purpose or effect of creating an intimidating, hostile, or offensive environment, substantially or unreasonably interfering with a student’s educational performance, opportunities, benefits, or well-being, or otherwise adversely affecting a student’s educational opportunities.
+Harassment generally consists of subjecting an individual, on the basis of their membership in a protected class, to conduct and/or communications that are sufficiently severe, pervasive, or persistent as to have the purpose or effect of creating an intimidating, hostile, or offensive environment, substantially or unreasonably interfering with a student’s educational performance, opportunities, benefits, or well-being, or otherwise adversely affecting a student’s educational opportunities.

-Harassment can include unwelcome verbal, written, or physical conduct which offends, denigrates, or belittles an individual because of his/her membership in a protected class.
+Harassment can include unwelcome verbal, written, or physical conduct which offends, denigrates, or belittles an individual because of their membership in a protected class.
 Such conduct includes, but is not limited to derogatory remarks, jokes, demeaning comments or behavior, slurs, mimicking, name calling, graffiti, innuendo, gestures, physical contact, stalking, threatening, bullying, extorting, or the display or circulation of written materials or pictures.

 A. Sexual Harassment in the District.
 Harassment on the basis of sex is a form of discrimination and violates state and federal law.
 Unwelcome sexual advances, requests for sexual favors, and/or other verbal or physical conduct of a sexual nature constitutes sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or educational opportunities, (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or education, or creating an intimidating, hostile or offensive working environment.